Quantum algorithms (CMSC 858Q, Spring 2025)

 Piazza

 We will use Piazza for class announcements and discussion.
 You should sign yourself up for the course Piazza page.
 This is the best way to stay up to date on what is happening in the course and to quickly get help from classmates, TAs, and the instructor.
 Instead of emailing questions to the teaching staff, please post questions on Piazza.
 You can send private posts to the instructors to discuss personal issues or solution details for an open assignment, but you should make posts public whenever possible so that everyone in the class can benefit from the discussion.
 The course staff may change the visibility of posts when appropriate.
-Please do not send messages to the course staff using the Canvas messaging system, and do not use any other online forum for course-wide discussion without prior permission of the instructor.
+Please do not send messages to the course staff using the Canvas messaging system.

 References